How to Create a Risk Matrix: 3 Examples

 Once that decision is made, then the next step is arguably to integrate a risk matrix.
-With that in mind, let’s take a look at how to create a probability and impact matrix that can identify exactly where best to manage risk.
+With that in mind, let’s take a look how to create a risk matrix that can identify exactly where best to manage risk.

 What is a Risk Matrix?

-A risk matrix helps you do both, calculating risk across various outcomes to give you clear guidelines on whether risk is acceptable or unacceptable.
-Let’s take a look at the process.
+A risk matrix helps you calculate risk across various outcomes and gives you clear guidelines on whether risk is acceptable or unacceptable.

 In simple terms, risk assessment is defined as the probability of an event multiplied by its impact.
 Levels of probability and impact can be broken up into verbal and numerical scales like so: